Search for the decay $B^{0}\to\gamma\gamma$ using Belle and Belle II data

 \onecolumngrid

 \twocolumngrid

-resulting in a systematic uncertainty of \mbox{$^{+0.58}_{-0.48}$} ($^{+0.30}_{-0.32}$) events, as presented in Table \ref{sys1}.
-These uncertainties are treated as additive systematic uncertainties.
+certainty.
+These uncertainties are combined in quadrature, resulting in a systematic uncertainty of \mbox{$^{+0.58}_{-0.48}$} ($^{+0.30}_{-0.32}$) events, as presented in Table \ref{sys1}.
+These uncertainties are treated as additive systematic uncertainties that affect the significance of the observed signal yield.
 Table \ref{sys2} includes uncertainties in the photon detection efficiency, the signal reconstruction efficiency, the number of produced $B\overline{B}$ pairs, and the branching fraction of $\rm \Upsilon(4S)$ to neutral $B\overline{B}$ pairs, $f^{00}$ \cite{f00}.
-These uncertainties are multiplicative, which are proportional to the signal yield.
+These uncertainties are multiplicative, which are proportional to the signal yield and affect the signal efficiency in the denominator of Eq. (\ref{eq2}).
 The systematic uncertainty arising from the photon detection efficiency is determined to be 4.0\% for Belle using the recoil technique in $e^{+}e^{−} \to e^{+}e^{−}\gamma$ radiative Bhabha events.
 For Belle II data, it is measured to be 2.7\% utilizing a $e^{+}e^{−} \to \mu^{+}\mu^{-}\gamma$ initial-state radiation data sample.
 The uncertainty in signal reconstruction efficiency is due to the limited size of the signal simulated sample, and is determined to be 0.4\% (0.3\%) for Belle (\mbox{Belle II}).
 The uncertainties on the number of $B\overline{B}$ pairs recorded in Belle and \mbox{Belle II} are also considered.
 A systematic uncertainty from the efficiency of the requirement on $C_{\text{BDT}}$ and the $\pi^{0}/\eta$ veto is estimated using the $B^{0}\to K^{\ast}(892)^{0}\gamma$ control sample.
 The efficiency ratio between the data and simulation of those requirements is used as correction, and its uncertainty as the associated systematic error.
 Since there are two photons in the final state for signal candidates and only one in the control mode, the correction and systematic uncertainty are doubled.
 The efficiency ratio between the data and simulation due to the $C_{\text{BDT}}$ and the $\pi^{0}/\eta$ veto requirements for Belle (Belle II) are 1.026$\pm$0.004 (1.006$\pm$0.009) and 1.004$\pm$0.004 (1.002$\pm$0.006), respectively.
 An uncertainty of 2.8\% is assigned due to the timing criteria for Belle, while for \mbox{Belle II}, the uncertainty is incorporated into the photon detection efficiency.

 We obtain 9.1$^{+5.6}_{-4.4}$ (1.9$^{+4.2}_{-2.8}$) signal events and 615$\pm$25 (317$\pm$18) background events for Belle (\mbox{Belle II}) from the fits to the two independent datasets.
 The branching fraction is calculated using the equation